soundpress/RulesOfNYC/docs/c16/index.rst

       (iv) The filing with the Loft Board of a sworn statement by a registered architect or professional engineer licensed in the State of New York stating that the IMD has achieved Article 7-B compliance and the date of such compliance on the Loft Board approved form.

    "Maximum permissible rent," or "maximum rent permissible," for purposes of this rule, means "total rent" plus any permissible rent adjustments, as provided in 29 RCNY § 2-06 for units subject to Article 7-C pursuant to § 281(1), or 29 RCNY § 2-06.1 for units subject to Article 7-C pursuant to § 281(4).
-For units subject to Article 7-C pursuant to § 281(5), "maximum permissible rent" is defined in 29 RCNY § 2-06.2 of these Rules.
+For units subject to Article 7-C pursuant to § 281(5), "maximum permissible rent" is defined in 29 RCNY § 2-06.2.
 If one or more rent adjustments pursuant to this section have already been applied, "maximum permissible rent" includes such adjustments.

 (b) Eligibility requirements.
 The owner of an IMD is eligible for 1 or more rent adjustments pursuant to MDL § 286(2)(ii) if all the following conditions are met: